Pest Control

 You Can Successfully Do Your Own Pest Control

-• When you wish to conduct home pest control, it is always best to have an idea of which pest you are targeting and the conducive conditions.
-Identifying the pest followed by a detailed inspection is helpful in figuring out what product to use and where to focus your application.
+• It is always best to know which pest you are targeting and the conducive conditions.
+Identifying the pest, followed by a detailed inspection, helps determine what product to use and where to focus your application.

-• Using a combination of expert advice from DIY pest control pros and professional quality pesticides will ensure you effectively eliminate your specific pest problem.
+• Using a combination of expert advice from DIY pest control pros and professional-quality pesticides will ensure that you effectively eliminate your specific pest problem.

 How To Perform DIY Pest Control

-• For total control, use a combination of pesticides, such as aerosols (like Novacide), liquid concentrates (such as Supreme IT), and dust (like D-Fense Dust).
-While a single pesticide can be enough to treat small infestations, using a multi-pronged approach is the best way to ensure you have complete and effective coverage.
+• For total control, use a combination of pesticides, such as aerosols (like Novacide), liquid concentrates (like Supreme IT), and dust (like D-Fender Dust Insecticide).
+While a single pesticide can be enough to treat small infestations, using a multi-pronged approach is the best way to ensure complete and effective coverage.

 Preventing Future Pests In Your Home

 • Remember to perform environmental modifications in your home or business to reduce conducive conditions that attract pests.
-Regularly check for any cracks, crevices, or voids, both inside and out, and seal these spots with caulk to keep pests out.
+Regularly check for any cracks, crevices, or voids inside and out, and seal these spots with caulk to keep pests out.

-• Preventative applications of a residual insecticide like Supreme IT Insecticide can deliver long term control of pests when performed quarterly.
+• Preventative applications of a residual insecticide like Supreme IT Insecticide, when performed quarterly, can deliver long-term control of pests.

 Page